nest/nest-simulator/doc/installation/mac_install.rst

 1. Download or clone the NEST sources from `<https://github.com/nest/nest-simulator>`__.

 #.
-Create a build directory outside the NEST sources and move into it.
+Create a build directory outside the NEST sources and change into it.

 #.
 Configure NEST by running